NY Times head accuses BBC chief of misleading parliament

 Patten, a senior British conservative politician best known for handing control of Hong Kong back to China in 1997, rebutted the attack by telling reporters he "had no concerns at all" about Thompson's submission that the Trust called "bizarre".

-The stand-off between the two men has raised questions about the ethics and management of the BBC under Thompson and Patten and may cause concern across the Atlantic at the New York Times.
+The stand-off between the two men has raised questions about the ethics and management of the BBC under Thompson and Patten and will cause alarm across the Atlantic at the New York Times.

 DAGGERS DRAWN